aniketatgithub/H410m-Rx-580-Opencore-Hackintosh/README.md

 https://user-images.githubusercontent.com/42694864/137507289-54dc1e4d-62f2-461f-b3a0-82cbb2a393d7.mp4

-You can DUAL BOOT this OS alongside windows ... everystep remains same just boot via Opencore in boot menu and install MAC in NON-windows installed Drive .
-(SSD will give you a better experience )
+You have the option to perform a dual boot with this operating system alongside Windows.
+The steps remain unchanged; just select Opencore in the boot menu and install macOS on a drive without Windows installed.
+Using an SSD for the installation will provide a smoother experience.

 https://user-images.githubusercontent.com/42694864/137507598-5def0d98-ba7f-4381-8800-f35c3500f9b4.mp4